 The 1More Piston Fit are cheap wired in-ear headphones that are similar to the Piston Classic.
 They have a disappointing sound signature and are fairly cheaply-made when compared to the less expensive Classics.
 However, they are comfortable for in-ears and have angled earbuds that some may find more comfortable.
 Unfortunately, they don’t isolate much noise, and our test unit had mismatched drivers and poor stereo image.
 They are budget headphones but their performance is sub-par when compared to other models in the same price range.
 See our recommendations for the best cheap earbuds and the best wireless earbuds under $50.

-The 1More Piston Classic are better headphones than the Piston Fit.
-They perform better in pretty every test than the Fit, which is surprising since they are a cheaper variant of the Fit.
+The 1More Piston Classic are better headphones than the 1More Piston Fit.
+They perform better in pretty much every test over the Fit, which is surprising since they are a cheaper variant of the Fit.
 They are better-built thanks to a braided cable and metal parts, have a more balanced sound, and even come with a good hard case.
 On the other hand, the Fit have an angled earbud design and a slightly better microphone for calls.

 The Sony MDR-XB50AP are better headphones than the 1More Piston Fit.
-They have a more balanced sound, isolate more ambient noise and barely leak.
+They have a more balanced sound, isolate more ambient noise, and barely leak.
 They also feel more durable than the Piston Fit.
 On the other hand, the 1More feel more comfortable thanks to their very small and lightweight earbuds, and they have a better microphone for calls.

 The Skullcandy Jib are better headphones than the 1More Piston Fit.
 These wireless headphones are more stable for sports, have better sound quality, and our unit didn’t have mismatched drivers like the Piston Fit.
-On the other hand, they are cheaply made, have latency issues and a sub-par battery life, which are concerns you won’t have to worry about with the wired Piston Fit.
+On the other hand, they are cheaply made, have latency issues, and have a sub-par battery life, which are concerns you won’t have to worry about with the wired Piston Fit.